rfonod/stabilo/README.md

 ### Option 3: Install from Local Source

-Clone the repository and install the package:
+You can also clone the repository and install the package from the local source:

 ```sh
 git clone https://github.com/rfonod/stabilo.git